Discovery of the First Five Carbon-Enhanced Metal-Poor Stars in the LMC: SDSS-V BOSS Spectra

 \subsection{Magellanic Genesis Program}

-For a full description of the Magellanic Genesis program in SDSS-V, we refer the reader to Nidever et al. (in prep).
+For a full description of the Magellanic Genesis program in SDSS-V, we refer the reader to \citet{Nidever2026}.
 Here, we briefly describe the targeting selection for the survey.
-The data used in this work specifically come from the red giant branch (RGB) selection which are selected using a 10-sided polygon in $Gaia$ G and BP$-$RP with a bright limit of G=17.5 mag (see Figure 7 in Nidever et al. in prep).
+The data used in this work specifically come from the red giant branch (RGB) selection which are selected using a 10-sided polygon in $Gaia$ G and BP$-$RP with a bright limit of G=17.5 mag \citep[see Figure 7 in][]{Nidever2026}.
 The Magellanic Genesis program also applies a spatial selection, including only stars within 30$^{\circ}$ of (RA, DEC)=(80.8925$^{\circ}$, $-72.1849^{\circ}$).
 In addition, the program utilizes the following proper motion cut to remove contamination from Milky Way stars:

 where $\mu_{L_{MS}}$ and $\mu_{B_{MS}}$ are the proper motions in Magellanic Stream coordinates \citep{Nidever2008}.

 Figure \ref{fig:selec} shows the sky positions and proper motions in Magellanic Stream coordinates \citep{Nidever2008} of our five CEMP stars (red stars) relative to the rest of the SDSS-V DR20 BOSS data.
 Four of our stars are located near the edges of the LMC disk, while the fifth star is more in the halo of the LMC.
 The proper motions are all consistent with being part of the Magellanic system.
 Radial velocities (RVs; see Table \ref{tab:table1}) as measured by the \texttt{BOSS-MINESweeper} pipeline \citep[see Section \ref{sec:MSparams};][]{Chandra2025} are also consistent with the LMC system. \texttt{BOSS-MINESweeper} RVs from LCO spectra are offset from those derived by the higher-resolution APOGEE spectra by an average of 9 km/s.
 This is due to a known wavelength calibration issue, for further discussion we refer the reader to Section 3.2 of \citet{Chandra2025}.